Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 ## Introduction

-This guide walks through downloading, installing, and starting Kong Enterprise on CentOS.
+This guide walks through downloading, installing, and starting **Kong Enterprise** on **CentOS**.

 The configuration shown in this guide is intended only as an example.
-Depending on your environment, you may need to make some modifications, and take measures to properly conclude the installation and configuration.
+Depending on your environment, you may need to make modifications, and take measures to properly conclude the installation and configuration.

-Kong can run either with or without a database.

-Kong supports both PostgreSQL 9.5+ and Cassandra 3.x.x as its datastore.
+Kong supports both PostgreSQL 9.5+ and Cassandra 3.11.* as its datastore.
 In this guide, we show steps to configure PostgreSQL.

+Due to the nature of setting up a Kong cluster with Cassandra, this documentation only covers Postgres.
+For assistance in setting up Cassandra, please contact your Sales or Support representative.

 ## Prerequisites

 To complete this guide you will need:

-* A supported CentOS system with root equivalent access.
 * A valid *Bintray* account.
 You will need your *username*, account *password* and account *API KEY*.
     * Example:
         * Bintray Access key = `john-company`
         * Bintray username = `john-company@kong`
         * Bintray password = `12345678`
         * Bintray API KEY = `12234e314356291a2b11058591bba195830`
+* A supported CentOS system with root equivalent access.
 * A valid **Kong Enterprise License** JSON file, this can be found in your Bintray account.
 See [Accessing Your License](/enterprise/latest/deployment/access-license)

 ## Step 1.
 Prepare to install Kong Enterprise and your download your license file

 1a.
 There are two options to install Kong Enterprise on CentOS.
 Both will require a login to **Bintray**.

-   Log in to [Bintray](http://bintray.com) to download the latest Kong Enterprise RPM for CentOS.
-Your **Sales** or **Support** contact will email this credential to you.
+   Log in to [Bintray](http://bintray.com).
+Your **Sales** or **Support** contact will assign credentials to you.

 1b.
 Option 1.
-Download RPM Package from **Bintray**
+Download RPM file

    In the **Bintray** UI:

    - go to: https://bintray.com/kong/kong-enterprise-edition-rpm
-   - Select the CentOS folder
+   - Select the CentOS folder.
    - Kong Enterprise versions are listed in reverse chronological order.
    - Select the Kong version you wish to install from the list.
-   - From the Kong version detail page, select the 'Files' tab
+   - From the Kong version detail page, select the 'Files' tab.
    - Select the CentOS version appropriate for your environment.
-E.g. centos -> 7
+E.g. centos -> 7.
    - Save the rpm file available: E.g. kong-enterprise-edition-1.3.0.1.el7.noarch.rpm
    - Kong's official Key ID is 2cac36c51d5f3726.
 Verify it by querying the RPM package:

    ```
    $ rpm -qpi kong-enterprise-edition-1.3.el7.noarch.rpm | grep Signature
    ```
-   >Note: Update the command to examin the file you downloaded.

    - Verify the Signature line contains the correct Key ID: 2cac36c51d5f3726.
    - Download Kong's official public key to ensure the RPM package's integrity: